raspberrypilearning/octapi-brute-force-enigma/en/step_7.md

 Most of the time our function will fail to match the cipher and crib text because the rotor choice will be wrong.
 On one occasion (we hope!) the cipher and crib texts will match because we have found the machine setting used.

 + In the main part of your program, write a loop to call the function once for every possible rotor choice combination in the `rotors` list.
 For each time the function is called, print out the results.
+If ever a start position is returned that is not "Cannot find settings", break out of the loop - the settings have been found!

 --- hints ---
 --- hint ---